The Nightmare Before Christmas: Oogie's Revenge: Plot

 A year after the film, Jack Skellington once again feels Halloween has become dull and repetitive.
 He talks with Dr. Finkelstein about improving the next Halloween with new scares and discoveries.
 The doctor gives Jack the "Soul Robber", a green, whip-like weapon.
 He then leaves town to look for new frights, leaving the doctor in charge, and the equally bored Lock, Shock, and Barrel take advantage of Jack's absence to revive Oogie Boogie, who immediately begins plotting his revenge.
-On December 23, Sally, a prisoner in Dr. Finklestein's laboratory, manages to send a magical paper airplane to find Jack to warn him of what has happened.
+On December 23, Sally, a prisoner in Dr. Finkelstein's laboratory, manages to send a magical paper airplane to find Jack to warn him of what has happened.

 Jack returns to Halloween Town in the afternoon on Christmas Eve and is immediately attacked by monsters.
-After fending them off with the Soul Robber, Jack learns of Oogie's revival and that Dr. Finklestein had caused the citizens to boobytrap the entire town.
+After fending them off with the Soul Robber, Jack learns of Oogie's revival and that Dr. Finkelstein had caused the citizens to boobytrap the entire town.
 In the town hall, Jack finds and confronts Oogie's shadow.
 After defeating the shadow, he finds the Halloween Holiday Door.

-After making the town square safe, Jack learns that Oogie's monsters had kidnapped Sally and taken her to the cemetery.
-Jack fights through Oogie's monsters as he tries to find where they've taken him, despite Lock's best attempts to fend him off.
+After securing the town square, Jack learns that Oogie's monsters had kidnapped Sally and taken her to the cemetery.
+Jack fights through Oogie's monsters as he tries to find where they have taken him, despite Lock's best attempts to fend him off.
 He finds Sally in a crypt where a giant spider clings her to the ceiling and attacks Jack.
 Jack defeats the spider, saves Sally, and finds the Valentine's Day Holiday Door.
-When Jack and Sally walk out of the crypt, she gives Jack the key to Dr. Finklestein's laboratory and gives him the idea to use his Pumpkin King powers to defeat Oogie's monsters.
+When Jack and Sally walk out of the crypt, she gives Jack the key to Dr. Finkelstein's laboratory and gives him the idea to use his Pumpkin King powers to defeat Oogie's monsters.

 Despite Shock's attempts to stop Jack, he makes it to the doctor's lair at the top of his tower, and finds that all of his evil actions were because Oogie had replaced his brain.
 Fending off the doctor's deadly machines, Jack returns him to normal by switching his brain back, claiming the St. Patrick's Day Holiday Door in the process.
 With the doctor and Sally's help, Jack gains his Santa Claus outfit to use booby-trapped presents, which he uses to scare Oogie's monsters out of possessing the pumpkins in the pumpkin patch.
 Barrel tries to stop Jack by forcing him to navigate the maze he had created in the pumpkin patch, but Jack makes it through and defeats Barrel and his monsters, claiming the Thanksgiving Holiday Door and the key to the residential district.